BR-IDL/PaddleViT/object_detection/PVTv2/README.md

 > *The results are evaluated on COCO validation set.

+- Backbone model weights can be found in PVTv2 classification [here](../../image_classification/PVTv2).

 ## Notebooks
 We provide a few notebooks in aistudio to help you get started: